w3f/polkadot-wiki/docs/general/polkadot-direction.md

 From now _application_ will be used as a general term to describe anything that can use a Polkadot core to access secure and decentralized computation.

+## Summary

+If we see Polkadot as a service provider of trustless and resilient computation through cores as well as secure interoperability between core-powered applications, the future development of Polkadot can be directed towards the following main changes.

+A paradigm shift from:

+- being a parachain-focused ecosystem where each parachain owned an execution core at all times (acquired through fixed parachain slots), which allowed a simple and secure, sharded execution environment
+- to being an application-focused ecosystem where where we remove the assumption that each application owns a core, and instead that all cores are a resource to be consumed and used as needed by all applications.

+Previously, securing a parachain slot was a competitive process through an [auction mechanism](../learn/learn-auction.md).
+With coretime rental, there is no need for slot auctions anymore.
+Teams can either purchase some instantaneous coretime, or reserve bulk coretime as required.
+This greatly decreases the barrier-to-entry for software tinkerers and parachain teams.

+On top of those main changes, [agile core usage](#agile-core-usage) and [coretime allocation](#agile-coretime-allocation) will allow any application to access Polkadot's computation based on their needs without wasting valuable blockspace.
+[Accords](#xcm-and-accords) will improve cross-chain communication and the security guarantees of XCM messages.
+Finally, Polkadot itself will scale by moving on-chian logic into its own system parachains, allowing it to have more bandwidth for the [parachains protocol](../learn/learn-parachains-protocol.md) and accords.

 ## From Slot Auctions to Coretime Marketplace

 The end product of blockchains is [**Blockspace**](./polkadot-v1.md#polkadots-blockspace).